banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Detailed description:**

 This metric tracks the number of distinct instances where you have a clear feeling or awareness that a part of the dream is missing or has been forgotten.
-This isn’t about omitting fragments you never recalled in the first place.
-It’s about those “gaps” in your recalled narrative where you feel like “there was something else there,” or you have a fleeting image or feeling that then vanishes.
+This isn't about omitting fragments you never recalled in the first place.
+It's about those "gaps" in your recalled narrative where you feel like "there was something else there," or you have a fleeting image or feeling that then vanishes.

 If you recall the dream as a complete, seamless narrative with no sense of missing parts, this score would be 0.

-If you have a distinct feeling of one or more breaks or missing chunks in the dream’s sequence, you would count each of those instances.
+If you have a distinct feeling of one or more breaks or missing chunks in the dream's sequence, you would count each of those instances.

 #### Character Roles (Score 1-5)